 The organizers expected local grandmas to appear bearing pies oozing peach juice, filling the air with the scents of cinnamon and nutmeg and hmm, would anyone choose a pinch of ginger?

 My fellow judges and I nibbled at pastry and swooned over sweet peaches.
-Second prize went to a girl only 15 years old.
+Second prize went to a young baker only 15 years old.

 Time to table: 4 - 5 hours